Ezandora/Guide/README.md

 Development guidelines
 ---------------------
-The release above is a compiled version of the development version, which can be found by checking out https://github.com/Ezandora/Guide/trunk/Source/ instead.
+The release above is a compiled version of the development version, which can be found by checking out https://github.com/cdrock/Guide/trunk/Source/ instead.
 If you wish to edit the script easily, start there.
 The release is compiled via Compile ASH script.rb, which collects the seventy or so scripts into one for ease of release.
 Currently, the only guidelines are avoid visit_url(), as well as any connection to KOL's servers.
 This is meant to be a local application.

 This script, as well as its support scripts, are in the public domain.

-Contact me in-game: Ezandora (#1557284)
+Contact me in-game: cdrock (#2912644)